googlearchive/polybuild/README.md

 ## Options

-PolyBuild has only one option: "maximum crush".
-This option affects whether the output javascript is minified, or only has whitespace removed.
+PolyBuild has two options: "maximum crush" and "suffix".
+First option affects whether the output javascript is minified, or only has whitespace removed, second option needed if you want change default "build" suffix.

 If you have a more advanced use case than is provided, please copy the equivalent portions of the command line or gulp internals as a starting point.